 25. Interesting Facts About The Stone Age

-- Homo habilis, an early human who evolved around 2.3 million years ago, was probably the first to make stone tools.
+- Homo habilis, who evolved about 2.3 million years ago.

-- Flint was commonly used for making stone tools but other stones such as chert and obsidian were also used.
+- The stone “Flint” was most commonly used to make the stone tools in the stone age.
+Other than flint chert and obsidian stones were also used.

-- The houses in Skara Brae, a Neolithic Orkney village, had beds, cupboards, dressers, shelves and chairs.
+- The tone age site Skara Brae is of a Orkney village of the Neolithic period, which had beds, cupboards, dressers, shelves and chairs.